-Home > No risks in the control cabinet: the IM18-CCM control cabinet motor from Turck
+No risks in the control cabinet: the IM18-CCM control cabinet monitor from Turck

 Unplanned machine and system downtimes are a costly irritation for producers in the food, beverage and pharmaceutical industries.
 The cause can often be found in the control cabinet, which although robustly built, can suffer defects over time.
 The new IM18-CCM control cabinet monitor from Turck sends its condition monitoring readings directly to the company’s IT system.